E3 2017: Former Seahawk Jordan Kent dives into esports

 He was drafted by the Seahawks in the sixth round of the 2007 draft, spending two years on the fringes of the roster, appearing in nine games.
 He was out of the NFL a year later, and today works as a broadcaster in Portland for Comcast SportsNet.

-Kent is also a lifelong fan of Nintendo, a habit that began when his family got an NES console when he was five.
+Kent is also a lifelong fan of Nintendo, a habit that began when his family got an NES console when he was 5.

 “The gameplay is so fun, the whole philosophy of having fun,” he said.
 “The characters become part of who you are.”

-Kent got on the Japanese gaming giant’s radar via Twitter.
-An Oregon alumni working at the company saw his posts about Nintendo and invited Kent up for a tour of the company’s North American headquarters in Redmond.
+Kent got on the gaming giant’s radar via Twitter.
+An Oregon alumnus working at the company saw his posts about Nintendo and invited Kent up for a tour of the company’s North American headquarters in Redmond.
 Kent returned the favor at Oregon’s football facility in Eugene.

 At some point, esports came up, a conversation that this year turned into an invitation to call Nintendo’s tournaments at E3.